openstack-archive/tricircle/specs/ocata/l3-networking-combined-bridge-net.rst

 bridge network may be not needed.

 Having the above limitation, can our proposal support the major user scenarios?
-Considering whether the tenant network and router are local or across OpenStack clouds, we divide the user scenarios into four categories.
-For the scenario of cross-OpenStack router, we use the proposal shown in Fig 3 in our discussion.
+Considering whether the tenant network and router are local or across Neutron servers, we divide the user scenarios into four categories.
+For the scenario of cross-Neutron router, we use the proposal shown in Fig 3 in our discussion.

 Local Network and Local Router
 ------------------------------